neelsmith/papyrus_to_pixels/docs/syllabus/organization/index.md

 ## Technical requisites

 As part of your lab assignments, you will learn how to write code in the Julia language.
-You will want to install it on your personal computer, or speak with Prof. Smith about access to the Classics Department research lab, where machines have Julia installed.
+You will want to install it on your personal computer (you can follow [these directions](https://neelsmith.github.io/papyrus_to_pixels/techprereqs/)), or speak with Prof. Smith about access to the Classics Department research lab, where machines have Julia installed.

-To install Julia on your computer, follow these instructions for class preparation